*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 It’s worth noting that even if a vehicle is not required to have a catalytic converter, it may still be a good idea to have one installed.
 While it may not be a legal requirement, it can still help reduce emissions and improve air quality.

 Oh boy, where do I even begin with this one?
-Car catalytic converter thefts, the latest and greatest crime trend sweeping the nation.
-It’s like a game of whack-a-mole, except instead of trying to hit a mole, you’re trying to keep your car from getting its catalytic converter stolen.
+Catalytic converter theft is the latest and greatest crime trend sweeping the nation.
+It’s like a game of whack-a-mole for the police, except instead of trying to hit a mole, you’re trying to keep your car from getting its catalytic converter stolen.

-And let me tell you, it’s not an easy game to win.
+And let me tell you, it’s not an easy game for the police to win.
 This is especially true because the thieves can have it off your car in just minutes!

-But why, you may ask, are these thieves so obsessed with stealing catalytic converters?
-Well, it’s because they contain precious metals like platinum, palladium, and rhodium that can be sold for a pretty penny.
+But why, you may ask, are these thieves so obsessed with catalytic converter theft?
+Well, it’s because they contain precious metals like platinum, palladium, and rhodium that can be sold for a pretty penny. no matter your area.

-So, these stolen catalytic converters are essentially scrapped for the metal value.
+So, these stolen catalytic converters are essentially scrapped for the metal value at a local junkyard in the area where they are stolen.
 These converter thefts are happening all of the time like these converter thieves in some post-apocalyptic wasteland.
 But instead of risking their lives in a dangerous wasteland, they’re just sneaking around in parking lots and under cars.

 And the worst part is, these thefts are happening left and right.
 It’s like these criminals have formed some sort of catalytic converter theft ring.